China demands answers after stampede in financial hub Shanghai

 City officials said one Taiwanese was among the dead.
 Of the 47 injured, 13 were in critical condition, they said.

 The waterfront has become a New Year countdown site in recent years after authorities brought in performances such as 3D light shows and fireworks.
-Celebrations in 2013 drew more than 300,000 revelers.
+Celebrations in 2013 drew more than 300,000 revellers.

 Police have given few answers, saying an investigation is going on.
 On Thursday, they did not allow foreign media into a briefing, underscoring concern about negative coverage.